oasysgames/oasys-docs/docs/techdocs/02-build/05-vote-account-management.md

 ## 4. Balance Required

 To be a Hub-Layer Validator, Staking 10M OAS Token is required.
+Please prepare 10M Tokens to stake.

 ## 5. Confirming Staking